zack-sima/multivariable-grapher/README.md

 # Multivariable Grapher, AKA "freematica" (no more $300 per year subscription fees!)

-A current project with @Eric Brewster to replace the clunky online interfaces for graphing 3d equations; supports implicit graphing.
+A current project with @Eric Brewster to replace the clunky online interfaces for graphing 3d equations.
+Supports implicit graphing.
 The program works by approximating the left and right sides of an equation (substituting x, y, and z values) until they are roughly equivalent, and deciphers the equations using a custom-built equation parser with a linked-list-like structure.

 [Unity version 2021.3.3f1]